jaxsonpd/poisson-solver/doc/report/report.typ

 )) <tab:non-optimised-profile>

 #figure(
-  caption: [GProf results for a 0g optimised run of the program with 201 nodes 300 iterations and 30 threads.], table(
+  caption: [GProf results for an Og optimised run of the program with 201 nodes 300 iterations and 30 threads.], table(
   columns: (35%, 20%, 15%, 25%),
   align: (left, center, center, center),